chip-swap/docs/README.md

 A machine that boosts chip coins and various human coins is a decentralized exchange called chip swap with yield farming and liquidity mining.

 First, we will release Chip Coin and Chip Swap Exchange.
-At the same time we list chip coins on the chip swap exchange
+At the same time we list chip coins on the chip swap exchange.

 Users can get listed tip coins faster than anywhere else on the tip swap exchange.
 This is because when the price of chip coins is low, we collect investors who want to get chip coins early and sell them when they are high to make a profit.